-The arbitrator shall have discretion to order pre-hearing exchange of information by the parties including, but not limited to, the production of requested documents, reports and records, as well as the attendance of any party for the purpose of conducting any independent medical examination(s) and sworn statement(s).
+a.
+The arbitrator shall have the discretion to order pre-hearing exchange of information by the parties including, but not limited to, the production of requested documents, reports and records, as well as the attendance of any

-At least 20 calendar days in advance of the hearing, a party must provide to all other parties a copy of any documents that the party intends to offer to the arbitrator at a hearing.
-If a party fails to comply with the 20 calendar day time period, such documents and/or testimony may be disallowed at the discretion of the arbitrator.
-Unless otherwise limited by order of the court or the arbitrator appointed to the case, parties shall complete all discovery no later than 180 calendar days from the date the AAA forwards notification to the respondent advising that a claim has been initiated.
+- party for the purpose of conducting any independent medical examination(s) and sworn statement(s).
+The arbitrator shall decide all issues concerning this pre-hearing exchange of information. - b.
+At least 20 calendar days before the hearing, a party must provide to all other parties a copy of any documents that the party intends to offer to the arbitrator at the hearing.
+If a party fails to comply with this deadline, the arbitrator, at their discretion, may disallow such documents and/or testimony.
+Unless otherwise limited by order of the court or the arbitrator appointed to the case, parties shall complete all discovery no later than 180 calendar days from the date the AAA forwards notification to the parties advising that a claim has been initiated.